-Role: In addition to collaborating on a five-person developer team to create a new data model and ETL process for Sauti, I also drafted back-end routes to decrease front-end load, optimized performance with a Node.js script, and managed documentation so that a new team of developers could pick up the project where we left off.
+Role: In addition to collaborating on a five-person developer team to create a new data model and ETL process for Sauti, I also: moved calculations from the front-end to back-end routes to decrease front-end load and optimize performance; wrote a Node.js script to automate data updates, and managed documentation so that a new team of developers could pick up the project where we left off.

-A marketing page for Ride for Life, a Safe Mothers, Safe Babies app that allows pregnant mothers in Uganda to take safe, affordable boda-boda rides to medical appointments.
+A marketing page for Ride for Life, a Safe Mothers, Safe Babies app that allows pregnant mothers in Uganda to take safe, affordable boda-boda motorcycle taxi rides to medical appointments.

 Role: As the solo-developer on this project, I drew from my previous experience working in Uganda to design a mobile-first site, and brought it to life using media queries.